Journal On Camera Latency Measure

 v4l2-ctl -d /dev/video0 -c exposure_dynamic_framerate=0

 Now let’s verify the latency for low FPS setup.
-By forcing the FPS to 10, we can observe the differences between my measure and original script. we can predict that original script bound the update frequency to camera frequency, so it won’t gives latency that lower than 1/10 sec.
-I also made some changes to that script, painting qrcode instead of text timestamp, also recording the elapsed time since last time received image.
-Firstly let’s see the time spend between two capture
+By forcing the FPS to 10, we can predict that original script will always give latency that are 1/10 sec.
+I made misc changes on original script to paint qrcode instead of text timestamp, Firstly let’s see the delta between two captures time:

-the fps is a little slow than 10, 8.9 FPS most of time, and if we compare this data to the delta of two timestamp on image (by qrcode), we will see
+Secondly if we compare this timeseries to the delta of two QR timestamp, we will see

 capture delta , qrcode delta